SagTheo/First-project/README.md

         -sorted out: had to include the for loop in the addEventListener on the button -getting the todo to be removed by clicking on the cross -sorted out: had to add an event listener on the cross that sets the attribute onclick to the todo (only when the pointer is on the cross), that calls a function that removes the todo when the cross is clicked

+-getting the items to stay on the list after reloading the page

+-making the app responsive